 Please continue to give.
 Your offerings are needed to help continue the work of the church, even in this in-between time.
 You can mail your offerings in to the church office – we have a secured mailbox which is being monitored regularly.
 You can also give online, either as a one-time offering or to setup something reoccurring.
 You can just go to our website and click on Contribute to St. Paul’s on the right-hand side, and it will take you to a secure giving platform.
 If it’s all the same, giving by ACH debit is preferred as we incur less processing fees, but giving by a credit card is great too!

 Keep connected to one another.
 Please continue to connect with people this week by phone, text, email, Facebook, or video, and help remember your St. Paul’s community who might be lonely or isolated in these days.
 A couple of people asked for a directory, which you can download here – please use this only for connecting with one another and not soliciting or giving contact info to people out of our community.
 If you are willing to be a “phone buddy” for someone in our church who would like another touch point, please email Pastor Ed and let him know.
 Our partners at ACTC are looking for help or donations if you are willing to assist in caring for the vulnerable in our midst through their work.

 You have likely noticed that a lot of our connecting is through Facebook – we know this isn’t perfect, or for everyone, but is a helpful tool in a time like this.
 If you are not on Facebook and would like to join, please be in touch and we’ll talk you through how to do it.
-Our leadership is going to be learning how to gather and work via Zoom videoconferencing very soon so we are able to tend to the work of the church.
-This will be another tool that we will begin using for smaller group meetings, study times, and check-ins with one another.
+Additionally, our leadership is gathering and working via Zoom videoconferencing so we are able to tend to the work of the church.